Strydir/SSLoader/README.md

 You can print your Lists by clicking the "Print Page" button.

-You can rename 6 of the Tabs by clicking the "Rename Tabs" button.

 I hope that you find some use in this little utility.
 Let me know if there are any issues!